 TES supports most modern browsers and a complete list can be viewed here.

 Submitting the report

-- Can I submit a marked electronic copy of the thesis for the student?
+- Can I submit a marked electronic copy of the thesis for the graduate researcher?

 - There is an option to submit additional comments to the University.
 What reasons would I have for doing this?